bhuffy/100-days-of-code/log.md

 **Today's Progress**: Worked on Tribute Page.

 **Thoughts** Most of today was research and inserting content.
 Ray Kurzweil has a rich history...
 Overall today was smooth and I only ran into a few problems in terms of centering.
 I've decided to only use HTML for this project, so styling is a bit interesting.
 I expect I'll finish the tribute page in another day.

 **Link(s) to work**: [Tribute Page] (http://codepen.io/bhuffy/full/PWPLZN/)

+### Day 11: January 13, 2017 (Friday)

+**Today's Progress**: Worked on Tribute Page.

+**Thoughts** I finished my first edition of the tribute page today.
+I intentionally made it minimalistic because I was avoiding using CSS and I also didn't want to use cheesy colors (though I did mess around with them a bit).
+I recently bought "HTML & CSS" by Jon Duckett, which I'll be reading the next few weeks while I construct my portfolio page and possibly revise the tribute page if I feel the need.
+I'm happy with my results so far.

+**Link(s) to work**: [Tribute Page] (http://codepen.io/bhuffy/full/PWPLZN/)